 Fortify recommends that each project you translate is complete and that you perform the translation in an environment where you can build it without errors.
+For a list of software environment requirements, see the Fortify Software System Requirements document.
 A complete project contains the following: